Anna-Soroka/portfolio/docs/README.md

 ## NLP: Sentiment analysis with DistilBERT on books' reviews

 In this model I was trying to predict rating of a book (0-5 star) based on a text review.
+For this task I decided to use a light, distilled version of BERT model, DistilBERT.
+It's a powerful model, bidirectional and requiring relatively low training data and computational resources, which makes it a good choice for the purpose of this project.
 I have fine-tuned a DistilBERT model with 90k training dataset.
+<br><br>
 <a href="#"><img src="https://img.shields.io/badge/Python-white?logo=Python" alt="" /></a> <a href="#"><img src="https://img.shields.io/badge/Jupyter-white?logo=Jupyter" alt="" /></a> <a href="#"><img src="https://img.shields.io/badge/PyTorch-white?logo=pytorch" alt="" /></a>  <a href="#"><img src="https://img.shields.io/badge/HuggingFace_Transformers-white?logo=huggingface" alt="" /></a>

 [See my notebook in Colab](https://colab.research.google.com/drive/1rftEVovkyFgy5eGefBa5dbh9NW1woQBE?usp=sharing)